Eulaema meriana: Female-male interactions

-Some field observations suggest that male Eulaema meriana collect these volatile fragrances to inform potential mates that they have “good genes”. <ales had the same sweeter mandibular gland odors but very different, rancid hind tibial odors.
+Some field observations suggest that male Eulaema meriana collect these volatile fragrances to inform potential mates that they have “good genes”.
+Males had the same sweeter mandibular gland odors but very different, rancid hind tibial odors.

 When a female approaches a male, the male likely disperses collected odors towards the female – it is at this stage that the male would disperse a chemical blend specific to the E. meriana.
 Males that have lived longer and foraged widely, as evidenced by the chemicals it disperses, could show the female that they are better equipped with “better genes” and better survival and foraging skills.

 Females have large ranges in which they forage and these may contain a number of different male territories, some solitary and others in loose groups.
 A female attracted to a territory circles around with the male before landing on the perch tree, often taking off and settling several times.
 The female entering the territory initially appears to be similar to an intruding male.
 The female E. meriana flies in small circles with the male, and the mating process begins when the male successfully lands on the female's back with mating lasting around 5 minutes.
 After mating, the females leave immediately.
 Matings have only been observed when no other males were present.
 It is not entirely apparent how a male's collected and stored fragrances may facilitate the breeding process.

 Further research about these chemical stimuli is still needed, as the exact context in which these behaviors are evoked could depend on many environmental factors.